The Gut Microbiome

 If you’re experiencing these issues, exploring the microbiome diet can help restore balance.

-What Is the Microbiome Diet?
+What is the Microbiome Diet?

 The microbiome diet focuses on eating foods that promote a healthy gut microbiome.